jvgemert/jvgemert.github.io/_pages/MSc-thesis.md

 - **Update**:  Do not forget to keep everything in your git up to date

-- **Stuck?**: Whenever you are stuck: First re-read my [guidelines](/links.html), especially the[typical questions I ask](http://jvgemert.github.io/HowToDoResearchInDL-1page.pdf/), as you can try to ask them yourself.
+- **Stuck?**: Whenever you are stuck: First re-read my [guidelines](/links.html), especially the [typical questions I ask](http://jvgemert.github.io/HowToDoResearchInDL-1page.pdf), as you can try to ask them yourself.

 - **Committee**: Did you already submit the "Thesis Committee form"?
 Where we add an EWI faculty member outside of PRB (see "first meeting").